The square lattice Ising model on the rectangle III: Hankel and Toeplitz determinants: Introduction

 Directly at the critical point, exact methods or conformal field theory \citep{Polyakov70,Cardy84,BurkhardtEisenriegler95,Cardy2006,BimonteEmigKardar13} can be used to get exact expressions for the Casimir amplitude $\Delta_{\mathrm{C}}(\rho)$ for arbitrary $\rho$.
 This has been done for periodic \citep{FerdinandFisher69,LuWu01} as well as for open BCs \citep{KlebanVassileva91,WuIzmailianGuo12}.
 Using conformal maps, these results can be used to investigate fluctuation-induced forces between colloids in critical suspensions both in theory \citep{SchlesenerHankeDietrich03,KHD09,TrKoGamHarDiet09,GambassiDietrich10,TrZvGamVogtHarBechDiet11,Hasenbusch13,LTHD14,HobrechtHucht15a,ETBEvRD15} and experiment \citep{BrunnerDobnikar04,SoykaZvyaHertHeldBech08,BonnOtwiSacaGuoWegSchall09,ZAB11,GZS12,GZTS12,DVNBS13,NguyenFaHuWeSch13,TasiosDijkstra17}.
 At arbitrary aspect ratios and temperatures, however, the finite-size scaling functions must be derived from the exact solution of the finite system with the correct BCs.
 For the Ising model, this has been done only in a few cases, namely for the torus with periodic BCs in both directions \citep{HuchtGruenebergSchmidt11,HobrechtHucht16a,HobrechtHucht18a}, for the cylinder with open or fixed at the boundaries in one direction \citep{HobrechtHucht16a,HobrechtHucht18b}, and for the open rectangle considered here \citep{Hucht16b}.

-In this work, the calculations of \citep{Hucht16a} are substantially simplified by (i) the use of elliptic functions \citep{Baxter82}, (ii) a simplified normalization of the eigenvectors of the relevant $M\times M$ transfer matrices, (iii) a transformation to Hankel and Toeplitz matrices, and (iv) a representation of the sums over transfer matrix eigenvalues through complex contour integrals, having remarkably simple integrands.
-The two preceding publications \citep{Hucht16a} and \citep{Hucht16b} will be denoted {[}I{]} and {[}II{]} in the following.
+In this work, the calculations of \citep{Hucht16a} are substantially simplified by (i) the use of elliptic functions \citep{Baxter82}, (ii) a simplified normalization of the eigenvectors of the relevant $M\times M$ transfer matrices, (iii) a transformation to Hankel and Toeplitz matrices, and (iv) a representation of the sums over transfer matrix eigenvalues through a complex contour integral, having (v) a remarkably simple integrand given by the ratio of two very simple characteristic polynomials, each representing one direction of the two-dimensional Ising model.
+The preceding publication \citep{Hucht16a} will be denoted I in the following.